Rotorua: the Waimangu Volcanic Valley and fantastic adventures in NZ

 In 2018, we stayed in a nice rental home a few kilometres outside of Rotorua, where we hiked and played golf.
 The cow procession for milking was the highlight of the day.New Zealand

-During our 2018 New Zealand trip, we stayed in a nice rental home a few kilometres outside of Rotorua.
-There, we went hiking and played golf.
-The highlight of the day was the cow procession for milking.
+During one of our New Zealand trips, we stayed in a nice rental home a few kilometres outside of Rotorua.
+From there, we went hiking and played golf.
+The highlight of the day was when the cows walked in a long row to the milking station.

 The Craters of the Moon were formed in the 1950s, when a large area of land north of Taupo suddenly became hot and began to emit steam due to a nearby geothermal power station.
 It is now a popular tourist destination with easy walkways and low admission fees.,New Zealand.
 Is not far from Rotorua

 The Crater of the Moon is about one hour drive from Rotorua.
-We walked the Craters, which was formed in the 1950s when a large area of land north of Taupo suddenly became hot and began to emit steam due to a nearby geothermal power station.
-It is now a popular tourist destination with easy walkways and low admission fees.
+It is a popular tourist destination with easy walkways and low admission fees.
+We have been there twice and loved it.

 From Rotorua, we drove to the Waimangu Volcanic Valley.
 We enjoyed hiking through, which was fantastic.
 It was created in 1886 when the volcano Mount Tarawera erupted.
 The entire walk to the lake's edge is about 4 kilometres long and mostly downhill.